 In January 2009, the City of Anderson had an estimated population of 10,765 (DOF).
 According to the 2006 City of Anderson General Plan, the population of the City and its planning area is projected to reach 19,575 by the year 2025.
 Much of this projected growth is anticipated to occur within the Vineyards at Anderson Planned Development, a project that includes approximately 525 acres inside the City and 1,917.5 acres that are currently located outside of city limits.
 The City has actively prepared for the future annexation and development of this land, as well as the corresponding increase in population.
-Annexation and development of the Vineyards at Anderson Environmental Impact Report, Vineyards Planned Development Ordinance, Vineyards Financing Plan, City of Anderson Master Sewer Plan, City of Anderson Master Water Plan, and various other planning documents.
+Annexation and development of the Vineyards at Anderson is addressed in the City of Anderson General Plan, Vineyards at Anderson Specific Plan, Vineyards at Anderson Environmental Impact Report, Vineyards Planned Development Ordinance, Vineyards Financing Plan, City of Anderson Master Sewer Plan, City of Anderson Master Water Plan, and various other planning documents.